ChocoShell/twitch-chat-log-analyzer/README.md

 - Ran into issues with comments.
 A comment of "No" in comments.json was saved as "NA" in csv, this caused the Sentence(nan) to break when given a nan.
     - Check if passing "No" causes nan issues in dataframe
     - Check if passing "NA" causes nan issues in dataframe

+## Experiments

+### Experiment 1: Pull Ludwig Chat for Marketing Advice

+#### Hypothesis

+1. Ludwig has Good Advice on marketing
+2. Ludwig doesn't mark when he gives good marketing advice
+3. Chat is predictable
+4. Chat will spam pepoG when Ludwig is giving marketing advice

+So, I can download the chat logs/VODs, search for pepoG and pull out timestamps for good ludwig advice.
+Getting Chat Logs from VODs

+### Experiment 2: Create Word Cloud to Gain Comment Insight

+1. Word Cloud should help show most common words like emotes.